axpendix/tcgone-engine-contrib/README.md

 # TCG ONE Engine Contrib

-TCG ONE's engine contribution repository.
+This is TCG ONE's engine contribution repository.
 It is mainly used for storing open source card implementations.
 You are welcome to submit pull requests!

+Please [read the wiki](https://github.com/axpendix/tcgone-engine-contrib/wiki) to understand about the engine.

 ### About TCG ONE